ipvm-wg/spec/task/README.md

 # 1 Introduction

-IPVM Tasks are a subtype of [UCAN Actions](https://github.com/ucan-wg/invocation/blob/rough/README.md#32-ipld-schema).
-Tasks require certain fields in the `inputs` field.

 Tasks describe everything required to the negotate the of work.
 While all Tasks share some things in common, the details MAY be quite different.

+IPVM Tasks are defined as a subtype of [UCAN Actions](https://github.com/ucan-wg/invocation/blob/rough/README.md#32-ipld-schema).
+Tasks require certain fields in the `inputs` field to configure IPVM for timeouts, gas usage, credits, transactional guarantees, result visibility, and so on.

+## 2 Effects

 Tasks can be broken into categories: